jsinger67/parol/crates/parol/README.md

 * are generated from **a single grammar description** file.
 * can generate types that resemble the AST of your grammar automatically.
 Semantic actions are then called with these types.
 This greatly improves the development process and makes it less error-prone.
+* As of version 0.24.0 generated parsers can recover from syntax errors automatically

 ## Other properties of `parol`